-A quality nursing program is built on a holistic philosophy that promotes caring relationships
+The King's quality nursing program is built on a holistic philosophy that promotes

 You'll apply classroom knowledge and gain hands-on experience through:

-- The opportunity to participate in mission trips to Honduras, India, Brazil, and Italy, service learning opportunities in Washington D.C., and assist in local free health clinics.
+- The opportunity to participate in mission trips to Honduras, India, Brazil, and Italy, or opportunities in Washington D.C.

 Helpful links for future BSN Students: